yongzx/yongzx/content/post/post-linguistic-diversity/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "How Linguistically Diverse is the NLP World?"
+title: "Paper Summary - The State and Fate of Linguistic Diversity and Inclusion in the NLP World"
-subtitle: "A quick distillation of the ACL 2020 publication '[The State and Fate of Linguistic Diversity and Inclusion in the NLP World](https://www.aclweb.org/anthology/2020.acl-main.560.pdf)'"
+subtitle: "How Linguistically Diverse is the NLP World?"
-summary: "A quick distillation of the ACL 2020 publication '[The State and Fate of Linguistic Diversity and Inclusion in the NLP World](https://www.aclweb.org/anthology/2020.acl-main.560.pdf)'"
+summary: "How Linguistically Diverse is the NLP World?"
 authors: [admin]
 tags: []
 categories: []